-Selected routines in the Sun Performance Library are parallelized using compiler directives, library routines, and environment variables from the OpenMP Fortran Application Program Interface.
-The number of threads these routines will perform in parallel is controlled by the environment variable OMP_NUM_THREADS, which is set by the user at run time.
+Selected routines in the Oracle Solaris Studio Performance Library are parallelized using compiler directives, library routines, and environment variables from the OpenMP Fortran Application Program Interface.
+The number of threads these routines will perform in parallel is controlled by the environment variable OMP_NUM_THREADS, which you set at run time.
 Environment variable PARALLEL can also be used, but if both are set they must have the same value; otherwise, a fatal error will occur upon execution.
-Both environment variables can be overridden by calling the Sun Performance Library routine USE_THREADS or the OpenMP routine OMP_SET_NUM_THREADS in the user code.
+Both environment variables can be overridden by calling the Oracle Solaris Studio Performance Library routine USE_THREADS or the OpenMP routine OMP_SET_NUM_THREADS in the user code.

-A user code can be parallelized by:
+A user code can be parallelized by doing the following:

-- setting environment variable OMP_NUM_THREADS to a value greater than 1, and - using compiler parallel directives such as those from the OpenMP API, and/or - using appropriate compiler flags (-xopenmp=parallel, -xautopar).
+- Setting environment variable OMP_NUM_THREADS to a value greater than 1 - Using compiler parallel directives such as those from the OpenMP APIUsing appropriate compiler flags (-xopenmp=parallel, -xautopar).

-The Sun Performance Library routines execute in parallel if
+The Oracle Solaris Studio Performance Library routines execute in parallel if the following conditions are met:

-- OMP_NUM_THREADS is set to a value greater than 1, and - the routines are not being called from a parallel region
+- OMP_NUM_THREADS is set to a value greater than 1 - The routines are not being called from a parallel region

-The Sun Performance Library employs OpenMP directives in its parallelization and does not support nested parallelism.
-If the user code is parallelized as stated above, when a Sun Performance Library routine is called it will execute in serial if it detects that it is being called from a parallel region; otherwise, it will execute in parallel.
+The Oracle Solaris Studio Performance Library employs OpenMP directives in its parallelization and does not support nested parallelism.
+If the user code is parallelized as stated above, when a Oracle Solaris Studio Performance Library routine is called it will execute in serial if it detects that it is being called from a parallel region; otherwise, it will execute in parallel.

 POSIX or Solaris threads can also be created to execute in parallel selected regions in the user code.
-When it is called under this parallel model, a Sun Performance Library routine cannot detect that it is being called from a parallel region.
+When it is called under this parallel model, a Oracle Solaris Studio Performance Library routine cannot detect that it is being called from a parallel region.
 Therefore, the environment variable OMP_NUM_THREADS must be set to 1 (or must be unset) or a call to USE_THREAD(1)must be made in appropriate places in the user code.
 Otherwise, nested parallelism with undefined results will occur.